Begin Your Immigration Journey

 The Naturalization Process in San Francisco

 Applying for U.S. citizenship involves several steps, each with its own requirements and deadlines.
 In San Francisco, most applicants submit forms and attend interviews at the local USCIS Field Office.
 The process typically begins by determining eligibility based on residency, age, and good moral character, followed by preparing and filing the required application.
 After USCIS schedules a biometrics appointment, applicants complete fingerprinting at a regional support center.
 Next, they attend a citizenship interview, where an officer reviews the application and tests English proficiency and knowledge of U.S. civics.
-Once approved, new citizens participate in a citizenship ceremony, often held at the federal courthouse or another official site in the city.
+Once approved, new citizens participate in a citizenship ceremony, often held at a federal courthouse or another official site in the city.

 Understanding Citizenship